“DNA sequencing is a process of determining or identifying the order of nucleotides present in a DNA sequence.”

 The known DNA sequences are called the adapters and the process is called adapter ligation.
 Fragmentation and adaptor ligation generates either a cDNA library or genomic DNA library.

 Washing helps to remove unbound fragments, adaptors and other reagents which certainly can influence the sequencing reaction.
 In the NGS terminology, the process of library preparation is called as tagmentation.

 What is the role of adapters??

-The short oligo sequences of nucleotide are immobilised on the solid surface which is complementary to our adapter sequences.
+The short oligonucleotide sequences are immobilized on the solid surface which is complementary to our adapter sequences.

-Once the library of our fragmented DNA is loaded into the cell, it is bound with the immobilised oligos in the solid surface and by the bridge amplification, the cluster of the DNA sequence are generated.
+Once the library of our fragmented DNA is loaded into the cell, it is bound with the immobilized oligos on the solid surface.
+The process of bridge amplification generates clusters of DNA sequences.

-Two new single-stranded DNA is generated by bridge amplification.
+Two new single-stranded DNA are generated by bridge amplification.
+See the image below,

-As the polymerase adds the nucleotide into the bridge amplification, the signal for the addition of the nucleotide is recorded each time.
-This will generate the multiple sequencing databases for the, particularly amplified fragment.
+As the polymerase adds the nucleotide into the bridge amplification, the amplification signals are recorded each time.
+This will generate multiple sequencing databases for the DNA sequence.

-The read generated by the sequencing can be aligned to the reference genome sequence and by doing this we can identify any addition, deletion or variation into the sequence.
+The read generated by the sequencing can be aligned to the reference genome sequence and by doing this we can identify any addition, deletion or variation in the sequence.